 In 2019, over 61.4 million tons (almost 38 percent of all freight tonnage) of freight moved through the region without making a stop as shown in Figure 2.4.
-Through movements accounted for the largest share of tonnage.
+Through movements, which are estimated for truck and rail only, accounted for the largest share of tonnage.
 Inbound shipments accounted for nearly 51.8 million tons in 2019 (about 32 percent of total tons) and outbound shipments were about 43 million tons (about 27 percent of total tons).
 Over 6.2 million tons of goods (about 4 percent) had an origin or destination within the region.

-By 2050, through movements will have grown to over 158.1 million tons (about 40 percent of total tons) as shown in Figure 2.4.
+By 2050, rail and truck through movements will have grown to over 158.1 million tons (about 40 percent of total tons) as shown in Figure 2.4.
 Inbound and outbound shipments are projected to more than double to over 118.4 million tons and approximately 103.7 million tons, respectively.
 Freight shipments beginning and ending in the region are projected to remain the smallest movement with just over 12 million tons.